klein178/JedKleinMoBettaProject/Code_Review_KevinLisbin.md

-Project name:
+Project name:Liars Dice
-Programmers:
+Programmers: Jed Klein, Connor Ford
-Code Reviewer:
+Code Reviewer: Kevin Lisbin

 On a scale of 1 to 5, I give this code a rating of 5 based on the following criteria: